2020–21 ACB season

 The 2020–21 ACB season, also known as Liga Endesa for sponsorship reasons, was the 38th season of the top Spanish professional basketball league, since its establishment in 1983.
 It started on 19 September 2020 with the first round of the regular season and ended on 15 June 2021 with the finals.

 It was the following season after the 2019–20 season was disrupted in response to the COVID-19 pandemic.
 Consequently, there were not relegations to LEB Oro and the league was expanded to 19 teams.
-This season was contested by odd-numbered teams for the third time in its history, which means that each regular season round one team did not play any games.
+This season was contested by odd-numbered teams for the third time in its history, which meant that each regular season round one team did not play any games.

 TD Systems Baskonia was the defending champion which got knocked out by Valencia Basket in the quarterfinals.
 Barça claimed their 16th ACB title and their 19th Spanish title, ending a 7-year drought, by downing archrivals Real Madrid in Game 2 of the Finals.
 Barça swept the series and completed its first Spanish double (League and Cup titles) since 2011.